What are the minimum and maximum values of ink coverage?

 The ink coverage or color saturation of a file can be determined by adding the values of the C, M, Y and K colors.
 For example, yellow in CMYK is represented by 0 C, 0 M, 100 Y and 0 K. If we add up the values, we arrive at a 100% occupancy (0 + 0 + 100 + 0).
 To form orange, we must add magenta.
 For example, you get 0 C, 40 M, 100 Y and 0 K. This gives an ink coverage of 140% (0 + 40 + 100 + 0).
-You can find more information about how to check the ink supply here.
+More information about how to check the ink supply.

 Minimum ink coverage

 We recommend not to go below 10% for the minimum ink coverage.
 Lower values can be printed, but these often give a bad result.
 You also have to take the paper type into account.
 For example, uncoated paper needs a higher ink coverage because the paper absorbs more ink than coated paper (more information on different paper types).
 If the ink coverage is too low, the colors may turn out somewhat dull.
 If the minimum ink coverage deviates from the standard, this will be mentioned in the design guidelines for that product.

 Especially light colors (e.g. light yellow, light cyan or light magenta) often have a too low ink coverage.